Climax (2018 film): Plot

 Selva, hearing screams, finds Emmanuelle, who has lost the key to the electrical room in which Tito is locked and is screaming for help due to hallucinations.
 While Emmanuelle desperately searches for the key, Selva witnesses Taylor and a group brutally beating David, who has spent the night talking about having sex with all the women in the group.
 When the school suddenly loses electricity and switches to red emergency lighting, someone laughingly shouts that Tito has electrocuted himself.

 In a shower, Eva desperately tries to wash off the blood from Lou's cuts.
 Ivana drags Selva to her room, where they kiss and start having sex.
 David enters and tries to drag out Selva, who pushes him out and locks the door.
 David is also turned away by Daddy, who is comforting Riley who has been repeatedly rejected by David throughout the evening.
 David then catches Taylor having incestuous sex with Gazelle in a bathroom.
 Gazelle flees and stumbles into the central hall, where the remaining dancers have descended into drug-induced psychosis, dancing wildly, having sex, or physically assaulting one another.
 Taylor catches up to Gazelle and professes his love to her, as she sobs and suffers a seizure on the floor.
 Taylor takes her to his room while David is attacked by another dancer who slams his head against the floor.

 When police arrive the next morning, they find almost all of the dancers either unconscious or dead.
 Ivana's girlfriend Psyché continues to dance alone.
 Dom is curled up alone, sobbing.
 Jennifer is splashing water on her burned scalp, screaming.
 Tito's corpse lies beside the open door of the electrical junction cabinet.
 Emmanuelle has killed herself outside the electrical room out of grief.
 Lou exits the building and writhes outside in the snow, laughing uncontrollably.
 Omar has frozen to death in the snow.
 Eva is curled up naked in the shower cubicle.
 Daddy cradles Riley in his bed.
 Gazelle wakes up next to Taylor, who instructs her not to say anything to their father.
 Ivana and Selva are asleep, cuddling.
-Psyché, who has several books related to hallucinogens in her bag, and apparently suffering no ill effects from the acid, goes to her room and drops liquid LSD into her eye.
+Psyché, who has several books related to hallucinogens in her bag, goes to her room and drops liquid LSD into her eye.